panacloud/cli/tutorials/tutorial01-mock-api-with-custom-data/README.md

-# Custom Mock API for your Multi-Tenant Serverless API CDK TypeScript Project!
+# Mock API with custom data for your Multi-Tenant Serverless API CDK TypeScript Project!

 ## Getting Started